smithery1/agc.js/src/yul.js/README.md

 YUL was ported by contractors sometime in 1967 to run on the lab's new IBM 360 Model 75[[2]](#2).
 It was renamed GAP and several enhancements and a few incompatibilities were introduced.
 This document and the yul.js source code use the generic "YUL" when referencing an AGC assembler.
 Where a distinction is necessary, either "GAP" is used or the context makes clear that "YUL" references that particular assembler.

 The yul.js program is not an emulation of YUL or GAP, nor does it attempt to reproduce their internals or behavior.
 It simply reads in source in yaYUL format (see below) and writes out assembled binary.
 For fun, however, it does mimic some of the original YUL and GAP output.
-It can run in YUL mode or GAP mode (the default).
-YUL mode is required for some early code bases.
+It can run in various YUL modes corresponding to versions of the YUL assembler and corresponding code bases, or in GAP mode (the default).
+The YUL modes are required for some early code bases.

 ## Input